Viy (1967 film): Plot

-As soon as Khoma walks in, several cats scurry across the floor at his feet.
-He lights every candle in the chapel for comfort, then begins to recite the prayers for the girl's soul.
-He pauses to sniff tobacco, and when he sneezes, the girl opens her eyes and climbs out of the coffin, blindly searching for him (apparently, she can hear but cannot see).
-He quickly draws a sacred circle of chalk around himself, and this acts as a barrier, the night passes with Khoma praying fervently and the girl trying to get to him.
+Khoma is taken to the chapel where the girl's corpse lies and is locked in for the night.
+He lights every candle in the chapel and begins to recite the prayers.
+He pauses to sniff tobacco, and when he sneezes, the girl opens her eyes and climbs out of the coffin.
+Khoma quickly draws a sacred circle of chalk around himself, which acts as a barrier.
+Hearing him but unable to see him, the girl persistently tries to get to him as he prays fervently.
 When the rooster crows in the morning, the girl returns to her coffin and all the candles blow out.